 Students produce two essays of 1,250 – 1,500 words on different texts.
 One must be a poetry text and one must be prose.
 Students use the Critical anthology to support their explorations of the texts.
 Each essay is worth 25 marks.
 This component is worth 20% of the A-Level.

-In both AS and A-Level, students will need to know a lot about the texts they study, but they will also need to know about the contexts in which they were produced and explore different interpretations.
+In A-Level, students will need to know a lot about the texts they study, but they will also need to know about the contexts in which they were produced and explore different interpretations.
 They will need to develop an understanding of literary analysis and how to apply this so that they can discuss their own interpretations and judgements using the correct literary terminology.
 Students must be prepared to read outside of the set texts.

 There is a lot of class and small group discussion to which everyone is expected to contribute.
 Much on-going work is reading, although written work is set at regular intervals to refine and develop the skills of organisation and expression which students have already worked on in earlier years.
 If you enjoy reading and talking about what you read, you will find this course enjoyable and rewarding.